RF CMOS: Applications

 The ESP32 is an example of a chip combining RF CMOS with digital logic, which in this case is one or two processor cores that are hidden under the power delivery layer covering most of the image.

 The baseband processors and radio transceivers in all modern wireless networking devices and mobile phones are mass-produced using RF CMOS devices.
 RF CMOS circuits are widely used to transmit and receive wireless signals, in a variety of applications, such as satellite technology (including GPS and GPS receivers), Bluetooth, Wi-Fi, near-field communication (NFC), mobile networks (such as 3G and 4G), terrestrial broadcast, and automotive radar applications, among other uses.

 Examples of commercial RF CMOS chips include Intel's DECT cordless phone, and 802.11 (Wi-Fi) chips created by Atheros and other companies.
 Commercial RF CMOS products are also used for Bluetooth and Wireless LAN (WLAN) networks.
 RF CMOS is also used in the radio transceivers for wireless standards such as GSM, Wi-Fi, and Bluetooth, transceivers for mobile networks such as 3G, and remote units in wireless sensor networks (WSN).

 RF CMOS technology is crucial to modern wireless communications, including wireless networks and mobile communication devices.
 One of the companies that commercialized RF CMOS technology was Infineon.
-Its bulk CMOS RF switches sell over 1 billion units annually, reaching a cumulative 5 billion units, as of 2018.
+Its bulk CMOS RF switches sells over 1 billion units annually, reaching a cumulative 5 billion units, as of 2018.

 Practical software-defined radio (SDR) for commercial use was enabled by RF CMOS, which is capable of implementing an entire software-defined radio system on a single MOS IC chip.
 RF CMOS began to be used for SDR implementations during the 2000s.